Nights into Dreams: Legacy and adaptations

 Nights into Dreams has appeared on several best-game-of-all-time lists.
 In a January 2000 poll by Computer and Video Games, readers named it the 15th greatest game, behind Super Mario 64.
 IGN ranked it the 94th best game of all time in 2007, and in 2008, Levi Buchanan ranked it fourth in his list of the top 10 Sega Saturn games.
-Next Generation ranked it the 25th best game in their September 1996 issue (one month before they actually reviewed the game, and roughly two months before it saw release outside Japan).
+Next Generation ranked it the 25th best game in their September 1996 issue (one month before they reviewed the game, and roughly two months before it saw release outside Japan).
 1UP ranked it third in its "Top Ten Cult Classics" list.
 In 2014, GamesRadar listed Nights into Dreams as the best Sega Saturn game of all time, saying it "tapped into a new kind of platform gameplay for its era".
 Naka said that the release of Nights was when Sonic Team was truly formed as a brand.

 Remakes

 Sega released a remake of Nights into Dreams for the PlayStation 2 exclusively in Japan on 21 February 2008.
-It includes 16:9 wide screen support, an illustration gallery and features the ability to play the game in classic Saturn graphics.
-The game was also featured in a bundle named the Nightopia Dream Pack, which includes a reprint of a picture book that was released in Japan alongside the original Saturn game.
+It includes 16:9 wide screen support, an illustration gallery and an option to use classic Saturn graphics.
+It was also featured in a bundle named the Nightopia Dream Pack, which includes a reprint of a picture book that was released in Japan alongside the original Saturn game.
 A Nights into Dreams handheld electronic game was released by Tiger Electronics in 1997, and a port of it was later released for Tiger's unsuccessful R-Zone console.

-A high definition remaster of the PlayStation 2 version was released for PlayStation Network and Xbox Live Arcade in October 2012.
+A high-definition remaster of the PlayStation 2 version was released for PlayStation Network and Xbox Live Arcade in October 2012.
 A Windows version was released via Steam on in December 2012, with online score leaderboards and the option to play with enhanced graphics or with the original Saturn graphics.
 The HD version also includes Christmas Nights, but the two-player mode and Sonic the Hedgehog level were removed.